admiralchip/laymans-guide-to-javascript/README.md

 **Binding:** Something that stores a value; a variable.
 This value can be changed.
 It can also be a function.

 **const:** One of the keywords used to make a binding.
 Short form of "constant".
+Use this when you intend that the value remains the same.

+**let:** One of the keywords used to make a binding.
+Use this when you intend that another value will be assigned to that binding.

 ### Javascript Functions